akmalsoliev/dataiku_multi_sheet/README.md

 **NOTE:** Label is the name of the folder, that will be required as an input.

 ## How to use:

 Import the package to your `Library` section either using `Git` > `Import Git`.

 Open up your notebook and import using:

 `from dataiku_multi_sheet import xlsx_constructor`

-Upon receiving 'Job is completed!' please check assigned folder for an Excel file.
+Upon receiving 'Job is completed!' please check the assigned folder for an Excel file.

 ## Params:
 :param: file_name: Name of the Excel file to be created.

 :param: folder_name: Name of the folder where the Excel file will be exported to.

 NOTE: Please make sure that the folder exists.
 Follow README.md for more information.

 :param: sheet_names: List of sheet names to be created in the Excel file.
 It is a list of strings.

 :param: dataframe_list: List of DataFrames to be exported to the Excel file.
 It is a list of DataFrames.

 :return: None